 In other words, I doubt you’re thinking about literature.
 Why?
 Because why would you?
-History has had time enough to obliterate most of this ancient civilisation’s stories and poems written on fragile, honey-coloured papyrus.
+History has obliterated most of this ancient civilisation’s stories and poems written on fragile, honey-coloured papyrus.

 Imagine it like this.
 A future archaeologist discovers the ancient, fallen city of London.
 The sign for Waterstones has survived, including a sign displaying its tasty and reasonably priced coffee.
 The books however, have mostly been lost to the sands of time.

-Aside from a couple of full and partial works, all the archeologist and his mate Luke the linguist have to go on, is the memorial inscription on the Cenotaph.
+Aside from a couple of full and partial works, all the archeologist has to go on is the memorial inscription on the Cenotaph.
 In other words, no Harry Potter.
 Oh.
 My.
 God.